-When you have small children at home like me, it’s very handy to have banana around the house all the time.
-My children like to put banana in their morning cereal and it makes a very handy snack whenever they are hungry.
-For banana recipes, my children like to request for my Banana Bread but their favorite banana treat is the Frozen Chocolate Bananas.
+When you have small children at home like me, it’s very handy to have bananas around the house all the time.
+My children like to put a banana in their morning cereal and it makes a very handy snack whenever they are hungry.

-See, as I call myself a baker-in-training, when it comes to desserts I rely on easy dessert recipes such as this frozen banana and Chocolate Covered Strawberries.
-They are my go to treats for my children that I can make quickly within half an hour.
+When it comes to quick desserts, I rely on easy dessert recipes like this and Chocolate Covered Strawberries.
+They are my go-to treats for my children that I can make quickly within half an hour.

-- 1 Tbsp neutral flavor oil (vegetable, canola, etc) (optional – I don’t usually need it)
+- 2 tsp neutral-flavored oil (vegetable, rice bran, canola, etc.) (optional – I usually skip it)

 - Line a toaster oven tray with aluminum foil and toast the almonds in a toaster oven.